 As well as having fun, children can build their confidence in diabetes management and by sharing tips and coping mechanisms.

-Dates and times: Camps are held twice a year.
-The next camp will be held in September.
+Dates and times: Camps are held twice a year in the term 1 and term 3 school holidays.

 Locations: Camps sites include Woodman Point in South Fremantle, Point Walter in Bicton and Ern Halliday in Hillarys.
 All sites are owned and run by the Department of Sport and Recreation.

-Camp staff: Several PMH diabetes staff attend each camp, including nurse educators, dieticians, social workers and doctors.
+Camp staff: Several PCH diabetes staff attend each camp, including nurse educators, dieticians, social workers and doctors.

-For more information, contact diabetes educator Luise Russell at firstname.lastname@example.org
+For more information, contact Clinic Coordinator Luise Russell at firstname.lastname@example.org